 - Posted by: Jeff Kish

-- Category: Application & Embedded Systems Security News, Attack Analysis & Mitigation News, Latest News, Networks & Cyber Security News, Research & Development News
+- Categories: Application & Embedded Systems Security News, Attack Analysis & Mitigation News, Latest News, Networks & Cyber Security News, Research & Development News

 ROCKVILLE, Md. — Nov.
 22, 2019 — Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a Department of Energy (DOE) contract to develop tools for detecting malicious activity in high performance computing (HPC) systems and distributed applications.

 In this contract, IAI will develop a semantic-aware code analysis toolset to understand the behaviors of different programs and detect improper behavior.
 The goal is to better detect, prevent, and analyze attempts to compromise HPC systems while minimizing performance impacts.

 “IAI is proud to have been selected by the DOE to explore innovative technologies to meet gaps in HPC cyber security,” said Vikram Manikonda, President and CEO of IAI.

 IAI provides practical and customized solutions for protecting networks, information, and infrastructure.
 IAI has extensive hands-on experience with wireless network security, cyber-attack analysis and mitigation, and cyber security testing and training.